 Approximately 410 taxpayers have filed two different lawsuits in Superior Court seeking refunds for such possessory interest taxes paid.
-The total amount of the claims is approximately \$10,895,104, of which the County's share is approximately \$1,961,119 plus interest.
+The total amount of the claims is approximately \$10,895,104, of which the County's share is approximately

+\$1,961,119 plus interest.
 It is likely that if the taxpayers' suits are successful, others will also litigate similar claims.
 However, the County is defending the actions and expects to prevail.

 In December 2014, a putative class action complaint was filed in federal court against the County.
 The complaint alleges that the County Department of Public Social Services violated the civil rights of the plaintiff and a class of similarly situated individuals by removing minor children from parental custody without a warrant and in the absence of exigent circumstances.
 The County has filed an answer denying all allegations and is defending the litigation.
 On November 8, 2017 a decision was issued denying plaintiff's motion for class certification.
-The County expects the plaintiff to appeal.
+The plaintiff subsequently applied for a motion for reconsideration of the decision and such hearing will occur on January 8, 2018.
 If a class is certified and the suit succeeds on the merits, the County's exposure could be substantial.